 Perhaps the most notable use of mulberry tea is to subdue sugar cravings.
 Due to the gallic acid content in mulberry leaves, mulberry lowers blood glucose levels.
 A study in 2007 demonstrated that ingesting mulberry significantly decreased glucose levels for two hours after consumption.
 This is significant for the prevention and maintenance of diabetes.

-A study in 2013 demonstrated that ingesting mulberry leaf powder three times a day lowers LDL cholesterol levels and triglyceride levels significantly.
+A 2013 study demonstrated that ingesting mulberry leaf powder three times a day significantly lowers LDL cholesterol and triglyceride levels.

 ANTI-INFLAMMATORY